Found us from search engine?

-Here’s the average title and meta description length by Rankranger ( Results taken on 7th September 2018) :
+Here’s the average title and meta description length on December 2021

 In case you haven’t noticed, Google has made significant changes to the titles and meta descriptions length on the Google Search Results.
 More characters for both titles and meta descriptions are displayed in the search results now compared to the previous weeks.

-The first noticeable change would be the space of Google Search Results.
-To compare it with before Google made the changes, the latest search results is now 600 pixels wide, which is about 100 pixels wider.
+To compare it with before Google made the changes, the latest search result is now 600 pixels wide, which is about 100 pixels wider.

-This is not the only changes that we’ve noticed.
-Let’s look into more detailed on the other prominent changes.
+This is not the only change that we’ve noticed.
+Let’s look into more details on the other prominent changes.

-But if you’re already happy with your current title, you can choose to add your site name at the end of the title for branding purpose.
+But if you’re already happy with your current title, you can choose to add your site name at the end of the title for branding purposes.